SchedulesDirect/mfdb-json/README.md

 ```
 Linking Schedules Direct lineup to sourceid

-MythTV sourceid:>4
+MythTV sourceid:>1
 Schedules Direct lineup:>USA-IL57303-X

 (status snipped)

 MythTV videosource:
-sourceid: 4     name: Comcast   Schedules Direct lineup: USA-IL57303-X
+sourceid: 1     name: Comcast   Schedules Direct lineup: USA-IL57303-X
 ```

 ###Refresh lineup
+####Antenna / Over-the-air

+For Antenna users, once you've added the appropriate lineup to your Schedules Direct account, added a videosource (in this document we will assume that you called it "Antenna"), and Linked it, quit out of sd-utility.php and restart mythtv-setup.

+Go to Input Connections, select your hardware device and select the appropriate Video Source.
+In this instance, it's "Antenna", because that's the name that we created in sd-utility.php

+Go to "Scan for channels" and use the defaults.
+Allow the scan to complete.
+Continue to the next step:

+####Non-Antenna lineups.

-Once that's done, you'll need to download the channel mapping using the "R" function.
+Once the Antenna scan is complete, or you're using a device which isn't an Antenna, you'll need to download the channel mapping using the "R" function.
 This is also done whenever the utility program tells you that there's an update available to the headend by putting "***" in the "New" column.

 Type in: **R**